 Instant gratification aside, there are plenty of other reasons why customers may choose to make a purchase at a brick-and-mortar store over an online one.
 Perhaps they’re short on time, prefer to see products first-hand, or don’t trust online sellers to meet their quality standards.

 Merchants with physical locations can offer customers the ability to purchase products online for pickup in a nearby store.
 Shoppers who prefer to take their time examining a product and reading up on it can benefit from reviews, digital showrooms, product visualizers, and samples.
 By connecting and replicating the offline experience, online sellers can address customer reservations and potentially reach new audiences.

 When someone is unsure how to behave in a situation, they will usually begin to imitate the behavior of others.
 This psychological phenomenon, known as “social proof”, is a great reason to get your loyal customers talking about your brand.
 A whopping 70% of consumers say they trust online reviews, so displaying customer testimonials and success stories on your site can help persuade uncertain shoppers to follow in their footsteps.

 Learn how to dominate post-apocalyptic retail.
-Check out our guide for independent retailers, The Retailer Strikes Back.
+Check out our guide for independent retailers, The Resilient Retailer’s Survival Guide.